Suspension or Termination for Cause

 The University Provost may designate an appropriate representative to assist in presenting the charges, but the committee shall determine the order of proof, conduct the questioning of witnesses and, if necessary, secure the presentation of any information deemed important to the case.

 The faculty member shall have the option of assistance by counsel.
 The committee may require the production of documents or the attendance of witnesses.
-The faculty member or his/her counsel and the representative designated by the provost shall have the right to question all witnesses who testify orally.
+The faculty member or the faculty member’s counsel and the representative designated by the provost shall have the right to question all witnesses who testify orally.
 The faculty member shall have the opportunity to be confronted by all witnesses adverse to him/her.
-Where for unusual reasons deemed appropriate by the committee a witness cannot appear, the identity of the witness as well as his/her statements shall be disclosed to the faculty member.
+Where for unusual reasons deemed appropriate by the committee a witness cannot appear, the identity of the witness as well as the witness’ statements shall be disclosed to the faculty member.
 Subject to these safeguards, statements may, if necessary, be taken outside the hearing and be reported to the committee.
-The hearing shall be electronically recorded and any party may obtain a copy at his/her expense.
-While every effort shall be given the faculty member to fully respond to the charges against him/her, the hearing shall be conducted in an informal manner reasonably calculated to ascertain the truth and shall not be limited by formal rules of evidence or other restrictions usually employed in legal proceedings.
+The hearing shall be electronically recorded and any party may obtain a copy at the party’s expense.
+While every effort shall be given the faculty member to fully respond to the charges, the hearing shall be conducted in an informal manner reasonably calculated to ascertain the truth and shall not be limited by formal rules of evidence or other restrictions usually employed in legal proceedings.

 F. Consideration by Hearing Committee